Adrian Hong: Early life and education

+Hong attended Yale University, where he co-founded Liberty in North Korea as a college student.

 Co-Founder of Liberty in North Korea

-Hong was the co-founder and executive director of Liberty in North Korea (LiNK), an international NGO devoted to human rights in North Korea.
-In May 2006, LINK helped arrange the first asylum to be given to North Korean refugees by the US.
-In 2009, his work with Liberty in North Korea appears to have ended, according to a statement from that group in 2019.
-In 2009, Hong was selected as a TED fellow, and was appointed as an Alfred Wolfers Fellow at Yale University.
+Hong was the co-founder and executive director of Liberty in North Korea (LiNK), an international NGO devoted to human rights in North Korea, which he established as a student at Yale University in 2004.
+In May 2006, LiNK helped arrange the first asylum to be given to North Korean refugees by the US.
+According to a 2019 statement from the group, Hong's work with Liberty in North Korea ended in 2009.
+Hannah Song, the CEO of Liberty in North Korea, confirmed that Hong co-founded the group but had no involvement with it for more than a decade prior to 2019.

+In 2009, Hong was selected as a TED fellow and was appointed as an Alfred Wolfers Fellow at Yale University.

 Arrest and deportation from China

-Hong was arrested and deported from China for his efforts to help North Korean refugees living in the country illegally.
+In 2006, Hong was arrested and deported from China along with six North Korean defectors who had sought asylum at the US consulate in Shenyang.
+Chinese authorities deported Hong and two colleagues to the United States after several days, but detained the North Korean defectors in Shenyang for months before allowing them to resettle in South Korea.

 Humanitarian work in Libya and Los Angeles

-In 2011, he traveled to Libya to "help open the door for the evacuation of tens of thousands of injured civilians and provide them with urgent medical care in Jordan."
-He also co-founded the group Street Symphony with another TED fellow, Robert Vijay Gupta, in order to bring "live classical music to mentally ill individuals living in deeply impoverished, disenfranchised communities in Los Angeles".
+In 2011, Hong traveled to Libya to help open a pathway for the evacuation of injured civilians and to arrange urgent medical care in Jordan.
+He also co-founded the group Street Symphony with another TED fellow, Robert Vijay Gupta, in order to bring live classical music to mentally ill individuals living in deeply impoverished communities in Los Angeles.